zeelghori27012004/ConnectCo/README.md

 # ConnectCo

-**ConnectCo** is a modern, community-driven blogging platform designed to bring together users—especially introverts—through expressive, personalized content.
+**ConnectCo** is a modern, community-driven blogging platform designed to bring together users especially introverts through expressive, personalized content.
 While blogs may seem old-fashioned, they remain one of the most powerful ways to share your thoughts, ideas, and identity.
 Our goal is to channel this power into building a connected community centered around our college.

 ## Live Demo